okdar/smartarcs/docs/index.md

 * **SmartArcs Trip** - shows useful trip data in two configurable data fields and two graphs ([download](https://apps.garmin.com/en-US/apps/a1bfdf21-bde7-4d63-925f-a6a04cb84aff))

 ## Description
-SmartArcs name comes from a common functionality to all three watchfaces - colored arc indicators around the screen to display watch statuses:
+SmartArcs name comes from a common functionality to all three watchfaces - colored arc indicators around the screen to display:
 * **battery status**
 * **number of phone notifications**.
 First notification is displayed as five minutes arc, each other as one minute arc.
 * **Bluetooth connection status**
 * **do not disturb status**
 * **number of alarms**.
 First alarm is displayed as five minutes arc, each other as one minute arc.
+* **civil twilights**

 Watchfaces are updated once each minute.
 Some watches support updating the screen every second.
 On those watches SmartArcs can display also:
 * **'always on' second hand**